 Following up after sending an initial email pitch to a potential sales lead can be tricky.
 When sending a second follow-up email, you must show that you respect the recipient’s time while maintaining a professional yet personable tone.
 If done well, a second follow-up may be your best chance of getting your lead’s response.
 The key here is to re-establish contact in a friendly but purposeful way and suggest setting up a conversation if necessary.

 I hope this message finds you well!
 I just wanted to check in regarding my recent email about [brief description].
 I’d love to have 10-15 minutes of your time to discuss further details or answer any questions you may have.

 Subject Line: Following Up on My Previous Email

 8. Adding Value to the Customer Experience

 Every customer experience matters, so it always pays off to go the extra mile and make your customers feel valued.
-Use the best follow-up email templates available to create positive customer experiences that add real value.
+Use the best follow-up email templates to create positive customer experiences that add value.

 Hi [name], Thanks for taking the time to purchase/interact with our [services/products].
 We hope you enjoyed your experience and if there is anything else we can do to improve, please let us know.
 We’d love to hear from you.

 Here’s a guide and more information on how to use [product].

 Subject Line: Thank you for your purchase.
 Here’s how to get the most out of it!